 Climate change is driving our planet’s surge in hurricanes, wildfires, deluges and droughts.
 It is a new environment of extremes, where mold, pollen and pollution proliferate.
 And who feels the direct health effects?
-As Allergic Living magazine discovered in this article from the Summer 2014 edition – those with allergies and asthma.
+As Allergic Living revealed in this article from 2015 – those with allergies and asthma.

 Caroline Moassessi is used to looking out the windows of her home in Reno, Nevada and seeing the mountains.
 But in late August of 2013, as the third-largest wildfire in California’s history burned tens of thousands of acres in Yosemite National Park, all she could see was the color grey.
 Smoke, soot and ashes had blown in 150 miles, prompting air quality warnings, canceling outdoor sports and forcing kids to stay inside at their schools.
 Even people without a history of asthma were struggling to breathe; some paid visits to doctors for inhaler medication.

 Extreme weather events, from coastal flooding, intense heat, record amounts of rainfall in some areas and historic droughts in others, are becoming increasingly common as the Earth’s average temperature rises.
-The World Meteorological Organization has linked some of 2013’s most extreme weather events – think back to Typhoon Haiyan in the Philippines, as well as flooding in central Europe and record high temperatures in Australia, Asia and Africa, to human-induced climate change.
+The World Meteorological Organization has linked some of 2013’s most extreme weather events – Typhoon Haiyan in the Philippines, flooding in central Europe and record high temperatures in Australia, Asia and Africa – to human-induced climate change.

 It’s not that hurricanes are new, or that the Earth has never seen forest fires or intense heat.
 But as the ocean and air temperatures are rising, the conditions that these events are taking place in are changing.
 Brenda Ekwurzel, a senior climate scientist with the Union of Concerned Scientists, likens it to playing on a grass tennis court rather than clay.
 “The players are the same, but when they’re hitting the balls on the grass court, they are going much faster.”